GuideNepalKathmanduEVTransportPersonal Finance

 • Total burden: 200–300% of landing cost

 This is what people mean by Nepal's "EV subsidy era."
-It is not a subsidy in the cash-handout sense — it is a tax preference.
-The era began in earnest around 2021/22 when customs on entry EVs was 10%.
-It got slightly more expensive in 2024/25 (the 10%→15% bump on entry-level, 15%→20% on the 51–100 kW segment).
-It is still the most favourable EV tax regime in South Asia.
+Nobody is handing out cash; the favour is built into the tax slab.
+The era kicked off around 2021/22 with customs on entry EVs at 10%.
+It got slightly more expensive in 2024/25 with the 10%→15% bump on entry-level and 15%→20% on the 51–100 kW segment.
+Even after that, it remains the most favourable EV tax regime in South Asia.

 The honest entry-level comparison: Tiago EV vs Wagon R